vippsas/vipps-magento/vipps-magento-faq.md

 ## How can I get help with Vipps for Magento?

+Vipps for Magento is developed by [Vaimo](https://www.vaimo.com), and the same developers who made the plugin also help with improvements, maintenance and developer assistance.

-The best way is to use GitHub's buil-in "issue" functionality:
+The best way to report a problem (or ask a question) is to use GitHub's built-in "issue" functionality:
 [Issues](https://github.com/vippsas/vipps-magento/issues)

-## How can I get help with Vipps (unrelated to Magento)?
+### How can I get help with Vipps (unrelated to Magento)?

 See: [How to contact Vipps Integration](https://github.com/vippsas/vipps-developers/blob/master/contact.md).